evanman83/OURS-project/README.md

 <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_1458.JPG" width="400" /> <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_1461.JPG" width="400" />

+## HOW IT WORKS
+The Raspberry Pi provides the basic functions of a computer, now made portable by the two 3.6v batteries, down-converted to 5.1V DC.
+Telephony (calls and SMS) is made possibly via the Waveshare 4G HAT with a normal mobile network SIM card contained therein.
+The Pi communicates with the 4G HAT via ordinary AT commands.
+The startup.sh script runs the configuration necessary to activate a 4G mobile internet connection.
+The phone.py app provides a UI for dialling and calling, sending, receiving and replying to SMS, adding and removing records from a simple Address Book.
+The built-in microphone and speaker allow normal voice calls.

 ## GUIDING PRINCIPLES

 - Low cost, off-the-shelf electronic components
 - Less soldering / destroying, more connecting / assembling
 - Share everything required to replicate
 - Modular, standardised parts
+- Browser-based PWAs are the future of installable apps

 <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_20230125_102156.jpg" width="400" />